 However, the crabbing season extends to July in some regions.
 For states like Alaska and Maine that are known for producing crab, the season can last until early spring when the temperature begins to rise.
 Alternatively, crabbing season is all year long in states such as Florida and South Carolina.

 For crab lovers, year-round uncooked king crab legs for sale is great news.
 There are a number of health benefits associated with crab legs.
 Premium king crab legs and claws, when cooked and served plain with a serving size of 134 grams, provide about 26 grams of protein.
 Although that particular type of crab is known for its cholesterol, it is not dangerous since there are no saturated or trans fats in crab legs, which can be more harmful for blood cholesterol levels.

 As you make your king crab legs purchase, it is important to know how much meat you can expect so that you do not overbuy and waste the crab.
+In some cases, 1 lb king crab legs won’t cut it.
 Crab legs generally yield about 50% meat.
 If you and your partner purchase 16-24 ounces for a two-person meal, there will be approximately 8-12 ounces of crab meat.
 In other words, each person will end up with 4-6 ounces.
-When purchasing king crab legs for sale, 16-24 ounces is the recommended amount that you should order, with the idea that you will prepare a couple of side dishes if necessary.
+When you order king crab legs, we recommend buying 16-24 ounces, with the idea that you will prepare a couple of side dishes if necessary.

 Best Recipes for Crab Legs